 Feature Support Level of compliance supported by the handset regarding the specifications described in release 99.
 Enhanced Messaging Service (EMS) according to the standard 3GPP TS 23.040 v4.3.0, with the addition of the ODI feature from 3GPP TS 23.040 v5.0.0.
-Number of messages that the handset is able to handle to generate a concatenated message 20 Capacity storage 100 and the space left on the SIM card.
+Number of messages that the handset is able to handle to generate a concatenated message 20 Capacity storage 10 or more messages depending on size.
+Capacity cannot exceed 100 messages.
+The total storage capacity depends upon the storage space of the SIM card.
 Outgoing messages It is possible to see how many short messages an EMS message consists of before sending it. choose whether to send the message or not after writing it.
 Incoming messages A signal is heard once all parts of the message have been received or when a timeout occurs.
-It is possible to re-use the content of an EMS mes- sage.
-Sounds, pictures, and animations can be inserted in a new message, if the object is not pro- tected using ODI.
+It is possible to re-use the content of an EMS message.
+Sounds, pictures, and animations can be inserted in a new message, if the object is not protected using ODI.
 Concatenated messages A receipt is received in the handset when all parts of a concatenated message have been delivered.

-Insert objects It is possible to add pictures, animations and sounds to an EMS message.
+Feature Support Insert objects It is possible to add pictures, animations and sounds to an EMS message.
 Text formatting Centred, left and right aligned text.
 Small, normal and large font size.
 Bold, italic, underlined and strikethrough style.

-Feature Support

 Sounds Chimes high, chimes low, ding, tada, notify, drum, claps, fanfare, chords high, chords low.

-I-melody Yes, version 1.2

-Melodies It is possible to

-send and receive melodies via EMS, if the melodies are not protected by copyright.

-WBMP Yes

-Picture sizes 16x16 mm, 32x32 mm, variable size in black and white.

-Pictures It is possible to

-edit pictures by using the phone keypad. send and receive pictures via EMS, if the pictures are not protected by copyright. receive pictures in enhanced messages originated by service providers.
+I-melody Yes, version 1.2 Melodies It is possible to send and receive melodies via EMS, if the melodies are not protected by copyright.
+WBMP Yes Picture sizes 16x16 mm, 32x32 mm, variable size in black and white.
+Pictures It is possible to edit pictures by using the phone keypad. send and receive pictures via EMS, if the pictures are not protected by copyright. receive pictures in enhanced messages originated by service providers.
 Animations The handset supports the following animations: Angry, Crying, Flirty, Happy, Kiss, Sad, Tongue, Wow, Confused, Devil, Glasses, Indifferent, Laughter, Sceptical and Wink.
 Plus the other nine animations defined in 3GPP TS 23.040 v4.3.0.

-It is possible to

-• send and receive animations.
+It is possible to send and receive animations.
 TP-PID field value given by the handset before sending an EMS message 0x00